cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 }
 ```

-You can make both the `and` operator and the equality operator explicit.
+You can make both the `$and` operator and the equality operator explicit.

 ### Explicit operators

 All operators,
 apart from 'Equality' and 'And',
-must always be stated explicitly.
+must be stated explicitly.

 ### Combination Operators